Control access, accounts, and power features on shared PC or multi-user Windows devices using Intune

 US-NC IT Teamor

 In Assignments, select the devices group that will receive your profile.
-For more information on assigning profiles, see Assign user and device profiles.
+For more information on assigning profiles, go to Assign user and device profiles.

 Be sure to assign the profile to device groups in your organization.